someyuck/C-shell/README.md

 ### Piping
 This shell also supports piping, denoted by the `|` operator, to pass the output of one command as input to another.
 It supports any number of pipes, with commands run sequentially from left to right.
-The shell also redirection along with piping, using the bash convention in giving i/o redirection higher priority over piping.
+The shell also supports redirection along with piping, using the bash convention in giving I/O redirection higher priority over piping.

 ### `warp`
 This command changes the current working directory of the shell, just like `cd` in bash.
 The target directory's name is provided as argument to the command, otherwise it just moves to the home directory.